jojje/replace-ssh-key/README.md

 Simplifies the replacement of SSH keys on all servers the current machine has used those keys on.

-The history of where you've previosuly connected via SSH is obtained by naively extracting the information from `$HOME/.ssh/known_hosts`
+The history of where you've previously connected via SSH is obtained by naively extracting the information from `$HOME/.ssh/known_hosts`

 The replacement procedure is as follows: